baobablab/baobab/_collections/_labs/metric_acquisition-methodology.md

 cat: metric
 subcat: team
 headline: MRI
-teasing: Improvement of image quality and contrast in the context of applications for neuroscience and clinical applications with very high magnetic fields.
-This includes work on radio frequency pulses in parallel transmission, quantification, metabolic and BOLD imaging.
+teasing: Improvement of image quality and contrast in the context of applications for neuroscience and clinical applications at very high magnetic fields.
+This includes work on radio frequency pulses in parallel transmission, motion correction, field monitoring, anatomic, quantification, metabolic and BOLD imaging.
 leader: Nicolas Boulant
 icon: metric_acquisition_methodology.png
 added: 2020